nomeata/haskell-for-readers/haskell-for-readers.md

  * polymorphism over types with structure, and
  * type-driven code synthesis.

-We have actually already seen most of them:
+We have actually seen most of these applications already:

 Overloading
 -----------

 Assume, for a moment, that `(==)` operator we have seen already only works on `Integer`.
-But surely, it is no problem to define equality on, say, `Complex` and `Riemann`:
+Surely, it is no problem to define equality on, say, `Complex` and `Riemann`:
 ``` {.haskell .slide file=Riemann.hs}
 eqComplex :: Complex -> Complex -> Bool
 eqComplex (C x1 y1) (C x2 y2) = x1 == x2 && y1 == y2